 A crossover study by Lopez-Lluch et al. in Nutrition (2019) tested seven different CoQ10 formulations in 14 healthy adults, revealing 10-fold variation in area under the curve (AUC) values across products.
 The analysis by Mantle and Dybring in Antioxidants (2020) identified crystal dispersion as the key determinant of bioavailability.

-Crystal-dispersed ubiquinone demonstrated approximately double the AUC compared to ubiquinol in soft gel formulations.
+According to Mantle and Dybring (Antioxidants, 2020), crystal-dispersed ubiquinone demonstrated approximately double the AUC compared to ubiquinol in soft gel formulations.
 Standard ubiquinone without crystal dispersion showed the lowest bioavailability, while ubiquinol occupied an intermediate position.
-These findings indicate that manufacturing processes, particularly crystal lattice disruption to improve gastrointestinal fluid solubility, matter more than molecular oxidation state.
+These findings from Lopez-Lluch et al. (2019) indicate that manufacturing processes, particularly crystal lattice disruption to improve gastrointestinal fluid solubility, matter more than molecular oxidation state.

 Clinical Outcomes Show Equivalent Therapeutic Effects